AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 The ReplicaSet is ensuring that the number of pods we specific in the manifest file is met.

-Lets open a second Terminal in vscode so we can watch the pods.
-Click the "Split Terminal" button in the upper right of the Terminal window.
+Let's open a second Terminal in vscode so we can watch the pods.
+Click the “Split Terminal” button in the upper right of the Terminal window or press `Control+Shift+5`.
 You should now have 2 windows.

 On the right window, run: